History & heritage

 For travellers discovering Boston for the first time, this address also has the advantage of simplifying the city’s reading.
 It allows guests to grasp its landmarks quickly, alternate visits with rest, and shape a coherent stay even over a short period.
 For those who return regularly, it offers what one often seeks in a grand urban hotel: reliability.
 Knowing where one is arriving, how one will be welcomed, and what sort of environment will restore familiar habits.
 In a destination as layered as Boston, that stability has real value.

-The expected atmosphere is one of restrained elegance, in keeping with Boston’s identity.
-Here, sophistication benefits from remaining legible rather than ostentatious.
-Comfort should be perceived in the quality of materials, the poise of the furnishings, the precision of finishes and the sense of calm.
-A successful room in this context does not need to overplay luxury; above all, it should offer a feeling of rightness.
-It is that rightness which allows one to move smoothly from a professional morning to an afternoon walk, from jet lag to an evening in town.
+The expected atmosphere is one of understated elegance, in harmony with Boston's identity.
+Here, sophistication benefits from remaining accessible.
+Comfort is perceived in the quality of materials, the sturdiness of the furnishings, the precision of the finishes, and the overall sense of calm.

 Dining